2 Diagnostic horizons and other differentiae

 3. Few or less fine roots occur throughout the horizon.

 The brittle-B horizon differs from the fragipan by having either lower soil strength or lower penetration resistance.
-Extremely coarse prism faces, if present, are not defined by low chroma colours as they are in a fragipan.
+Extremely coarse prism faces, if present, are not defined by low-chroma colours as they are in a fragipan.
 The horizon commonly has some roots throughout, in contrast to the fragipan in which roots are confined to cracks.
 A brittle-B horizon is usually given the horizon notation suffix (x).

 Calcareous Horizon